Are you looking for the best books on how to get into PA school?

 - Writing a winning PA school essay

 - Learning how to present your best self on your interview

 I bought the first edition of this book from a little-known entity called "a bookstore" years ago when I was researching the PA profession.
 I have purchased every version since and recommend it above all others as the most well-researched and comprehensive book on the topic.
 It should be in your reading arsenal.

 2. Physician Assistant: A Guide to Clinical Practice

 Learning as much as you can about the PA profession and its roots will provide you with a much higher comfort level when completing the application and interview process.
-The admissions committee will know you've done your homework, and you mean business.
+The admissions committee will know you've done your homework, and you are serious.
 Written by Ruth Ballweg (who was the focus of this documentary series on the blog), Physician Assistant: A Guide to Clinical Practice covers the history of the profession in detail, along with international development, accreditation, certification and licensing, PA MD relationships, healthcare financing and reimbursement, politics, and practice laws, and much, much more.
-If you serious and want to get a leg up on your competition, read this book from cover to cover.
+If you are serious and want to get a leg up on your competition, read this book from cover to cover.

 3. How to Write Your Physician Assistant Personal Statement

 I promised a shameless plug, so here it is.
 If you were to poll 100 PA school admissions directors, most would agree that the personal essay is the most critical part of the application process.
 Once you have submitted your application, your grades, test scores, and medical experience are set in stone, so your essay is your best chance to personalize your application.
 The purpose of the PA school personal statement is to sell yourself to the reader.
 How to Write Your PA School Personal Statement provides you with everything you need to know about essay writing, from form to finesse, with step-by-step tips and examples from winning essays.